fsvreddit/spam-src-spotter/README.md

 ## Change History

+### v1.1.1

+* Update Devvit and dependencies to the latest version.
+No user facing changes on this release.

 ### v1.1

 * Fixes a bug that can result in usage count not decrementing when a post is deleted